An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture

 \subsection{Related work}

 Layerwise training of neural networks is an approach that addresses the issue of the choice of depth of a neural network and the computational complexity involved with training \cite{xu1999training}.
-Many attempts have been made for growing neural architecture using this approach \cite{hettinger2017forward,kulkarni2017layer,chatterjee2017progressive,low2019stacking,xiao2019fast,nguyen2021analytic,rueda2015supervised}.
-Hettinger et al. \cite{hettinger2017forward} showed that layers can be trained one at a time, and allows for construction of deep neural networks with many sorts of learners.
-Belilovsky et al. \cite{belilovsky2019greedy} has further studied this approach for different convolutional neural networks.
-Kulkarni et al. \cite{kulkarni2017layer} employed a kernel analysis of the trained deep networks for training each layer.
-The weights for each layer is obtained by solving an optimization aiming at a better representation where a subsequent layer builds its representation on the top of the features produced by a previous layer.
-Lengelle et al. \cite{lengelle1996training} conducted a layer by layer training of MLP by optimizing an objective function for internal representations while avoiding any computation of the network's outputs.
-Bengio et al. \cite{bengio2007greedy} proposed a greedy layer-wise unsupervised learning algorithm where upper layers of a network are supposed to represent more abstract concepts that explain the input observation $x$, whereas lower layers extract low-level features from $x$.
-Nguyen et al. \cite{nguyen2021analytic} developed an analytic layer wise deep learning framework for fully connected neural networks where an inverse layer-wise learning and a forward progressive learning approach are adopted.
+Many efforts have been proposed for growing neural architecture using this approach \cite{hettinger2017forward,kulkarni2017layer,chatterjee2017progressive,low2019stacking,xiao2019fast,nguyen2021analytic,rueda2015supervised}.
+Hettinger et al. \cite{hettinger2017forward} showed that layers can be trained one at a time and the resulting DNN can generalize better.
+Belilovsky et al. \cite{belilovsky2019greedy} have further studied this approach for different convolutional neural networks.
+Kulkarni et al. \cite{kulkarni2017layer} employed a kernel analysis of the trained layerwise deep networks.
+The weights for each layer are obtained by solving an optimization problem aiming at a better representation where a subsequent layer builds its representation on top of the features produced by a previous layer.
+Lengelle et al. \cite{lengelle1996training} conducted a layer-by-layer training of multilayer perceptron by optimizing an objective function for internal representations while avoiding any computation of the network's outputs.
+Bengio et al. \cite{bengio2007greedy} proposed a greedy layerwise unsupervised learning algorithm by initializing weights for each layer in a region near a good local minimum, giving rise to internal distributed representations that are high-level abstractions of the input, thereby bringing better generalization.
+Nguyen et al. \cite{nguyen2021analytic} developed an analytic layerwise deep learning framework where an inverse layerwise training and a forward progressive learning approach are adopted.